 - International information and communication law and policy

-He was instrumental in establishing a new journalism program in 1992 at the University of Timisoara, Romania.
-He has also lectured at Georgetown University and Rutgers University, and at the U.S. Department of State, and continues to teach at its National Foreign Affairs Training Center (School of Professional and Area Studies – Foreign Service Institute).
-Gross has carried out training and/or assessment assignments on behalf of the U.S. Information Agency (U.S. Department of State), the Voice of America's International Training Program/International Broadcast Bureau, the Eurasia Foundation, and the Academy for Educational Development.
-He has also conducted journalism-training seminars in the U.S. and in country for journalists and journalism students from Albania, Belarus, Bulgaria, Estonia, Georgia, Kosovo, Kyrghyzstan, Moldova, Romania, Russia, Serbia-Montenegro, Tajikistan, Turkmenistan, Ukraine and Uzbekhistan.
+He was instrumental in establishing a new journalism program in 1992 at the University of Timisoara West, Romania.
+He frequently lectured at the U.S. Department of State's National Foreign Affairs Training Center (School of Professional and Area Studies – Foreign Service Institute) and carried out training and media assessment assignments on behalf of the U.S. Information Agency (U.S. Department of State), the Voice of America's International Training Program/International Broadcast Bureau, the Eurasia Foundation, and the Academy for Educational Development.
+He also conducted journalism-training seminars in the U.S. and in country for journalists and journalism students from Albania, Belarus, Bulgaria, Estonia, Georgia, Kosovo, Kyrghyzstan, Moldova, Romania, Russia, Serbia-Montenegro, Tajikistan, Turkmenistan, Ukraine and Uzbekhistan.

-In 2009, the State of Romania awarded Gross one of the highest national awards, the “Order of Merit in Education,” Commander Grade.
+In 2009, the State of Romania awarded Gross one of its highest national awards, the “Order of Merit in Education,” Commander Grade.
 The President of Romania confers the award, by decree, for “unusual merit in the development of education of different types, levels and forms of organization, and in research, or (for) contributing to establishing relationships between foreign educational institution and Romanian ones.”

 University of Iowa (Ph.D.
 1984, M.A.
 1977)